wellcomecollection/wellcomecollection.org/cache/README.md

 # Cache

-We use CloudFormation for the cache of wellcomecollection.org.
+We use CloudFront for the cache of wellcomecollection.org.

 ## lambda@edge